 For patients attending the oncology and haematology day units.

-You will be asked to undertake a Covid swab test 72 hours prior to your first treatment.
+You will be asked to undertake a Covid swab test 72 hours prior to each treatment.

 Options for a Covid swab tests are: